-- 3.7.
-Clearly the outcome of people feeling safe is also affected by a range of other factors, such as levels of crime in the city, visibility of policing, media stories, personal character, individual and community networks, all of which can impact on the outcome.
-The council's own activity in responding to Anti-social behaviour has a role, but not an exclusive one. - 3.8.
+- 20. Clearly the outcome of people feeling safe is also affected by a range of other factors, such as levels of crime in the city, visibility of policing, media stories, personal character, individual and community networks, all of which can impact on the outcome.
+The council's own activity in responding to Anti-social behaviour has a role, but not an exclusive one. - 21.
 Below this there are team and individual objectives that contribute to the output, and ultimately to the outcome and corporate priority.
 This therefore provides the 'golden thread' that links every individual employee's work to the overall aims of the council.

-3.9.
-This is one example of the full range of measures that will make up the performance framework.
-As this is a significant change to our performance framework, it has not been possible to provide the full framework with this report, but members will be taken through the details at the scrutiny committee meeting on 13 December.
-The detail of the framework will accompany the paperwork taken to cabinet in January 2019 and will be informed by the discussion at scrutiny committee.
+22. This is one example of the full range of measures that will make up the performance framework.
+As this is a significant change to our performance framework, it has not been possible to provide the full framework with this report, as specific measures are still being developed.
+Cabinet members are asked for their views on the overall approach, and will be provided with the current draft of performance measures at the cabinet meeting for comment.